vatsalananthula/twitter-scraper-liked/README.md

 # X (Twitter) Liked Tweets Scrapper

 ## Disclaimer
-- _The data I scrapped is strictly from my own account and is intended solely for my personal use_
-- _It's crucial to address ethical concerns.
-Please be mindful of user privacy and obtain consent before utilizing any data.
+- _Please be mindful of user privacy and obtain consent before utilizing any data.
 For research or analysis purposes, ensure proper user anonymization and clear communication about its usage_

 ## Overview
 This Python script allows you to scrape user liked tweets from Twitter using Selenium WebDriver and BeautifulSoup.